-Securities that trade in an active market are valued using quoted market prices.
-Securities that do not trade in an active market are valued using quotes from broker-dealers that reflect estimated offer prices.
+Securities that trade in an active market are valued using market prices, if available.
+Securities that do not trade in an active market were valued by using industry standard models which utilize various inputs and assumptions such as historical prices of similar securities, estimated delinquencies, defaults, and loss severity.